pgxcentre/genipe/_sources/installation.txt

    bash miniconda.sh -b -p $HOME/miniconda

    # Creating the environment
-   $HOME/miniconda/bin/conda create -q -n gwip_pyvenv python=3.4
+   $HOME/miniconda/bin/conda create -q -n genipe_pyvenv python=3.4

    # Activating the environment
-   source $HOME/miniconda/bin/activate gwip_pyvenv
+   source $HOME/miniconda/bin/activate genipe_pyvenv

-Then, install the :py:mod:`gwip` package (and all its dependencies) using the following command:
+Then, install the :py:mod:`genipe` package (and all its dependencies) using the following command:

 .. code-block:: bash

-   conda install gwip -c http://statgen.org/wp-content/uploads/Softwares/gwip
+   conda install genipe -c http://statgen.org/wp-content/uploads/Softwares/genipe

 If required, the optional dependencies can be installed using the following
 command: